-Europe occupies an important place on the research and teaching agenda of The Australian National University.
-As part of an international alliance of research Universities the ANU has close links with a number of the leading Universities in Europe and many of its individual scholars study Europe, often working in collaboration with those at European universities.
+Europe occupies an important place on the research and teaching agenda of The Australian National University (ANU).
+As part of an international alliance of research Universities the ANU has close links with a number of the leading Universities in Europe, and many of its individual scholars study Europe, often working in collaboration with those at European universities.

-The ANU Centre for European Studies (ANUCES) has been established to underscore the University-wide commitment to European studies.
+The ANU Centre for European Studies (ANUCES) was established to underscore the University-wide commitment to European studies.

-ANUCES is an initiative involving six ANU Colleges (Arts and Social Sciences, Law, Business and Economics, Asia and the Pacific and Medicine, Biology and Environment, Engineering & Computer Science).
-It will focus the talents of hundreds of researchers, teachers and students working on Europe on a single site.
-It will create synergies, promote interdisciplinary dialogue, and generate collaborative research projects at home and abroad.
+ANUCES is an initiative involving six ANU Colleges (Arts & Social Sciences, Law, Business & Economics, Asia & the Pacific and Medicine, Biology & Environment, and Engineering & Computer Science).
+It focuses the talents of hundreds of researchers, teachers and students working on Europe on a single site.
+It creates synergies, promotes interdisciplinary dialogue, and generates collaborative research projects at home and abroad.

-The ANU Centre for European Studies takes over the role formerly played by the National Europe Centre.
+The ANU Centre for European Studies takes over the role formerly played by the National Europe Centre (NEC).

-Between 2001 and 2009 the NEC was funded jointly by the ANU and the European Commission.
-This funding to promote European Union studies and dialogue with Europe has recently been renewed and an exciting program of activities and research initiatives in partnership with the European Commission will be brought under the umbrella of the ANU Centre for Europe Studies.
+Between 2001 and 2009, NEC was funded jointly by ANU and the European Commission.
+This funding to promote European Union studies and dialogue with Europe was renewed in 2010 and an exciting program of activities and research initiatives in partnership with the European Commission were brought under the umbrella of the ANU Centre for Europe Studies.

-We are determined to build on past successes but the ANU Centre for European Studies at Australia’s leading University will also open a new page.
+We are determined to build on past successes while also opening a new page.
 Join with us in writing it.